mertturkmenoglu/wanderlust/flags/README.md

 ## Usage

-To use the service, you need to provide the following environment variables:
+To use the service, copy the content of `.env.example` to `.env` and fill in the values.

-- `API_KEY`: The API key to authorize flag update requests.
-(Admin key)
-- `PORT`: The port to run the service on.

 ## Development